sswahn/authorizer/README.md

 # secureCognitoAuthorizer
-An AWS Cognito authorizer for APIGateway that uses HTTP Cookies.
+An AWS Cognito authorizer for APIGateway that uses **HTTP Cookies**.

 ## Overview